 - If requesting HERCULES Facility Core services, budget details should be discussed at the required consultation meeting prior to application submission.

 - Indirect costs should not be included in the budget.

 - All federal and university rules and regulations regarding the administration of grants apply to these funds.
 Costs subject to CAS approval, such as computers, general purpose equipment, office supplies, etc., may not be budgeted.
 No travel can be budgeted.

 - Enhance Grants are expected to lead to R-or P-level NIH funding, preferably with NIEHS.
 Awardees are required to keep the HERCULES Center Administrator informed of any proposal submission and/or grant funding resulting from the Enhance Grant award.

-- Any resultant publications must cite funding from HERCULES (NIH grant P30 ES019776) and electronic copies of the publications should be provided to the HERCULES Center Administrator.
+- Any resultant publications must cite funding from HERCULES (NIEHS P30 ES019776) and electronic copies of the publications should be provided to the HERCULES Center Administrator.

 - Awardees must agree to participate in HERCULES activities (Retreats, Seminars, Data Clubs, Workshops, Stakeholder and External Advisory Board Meetings) and provide a brief written report at the end of the funding